The Importance of Reunions: High School, Family, and Friends

 - Encourage people to submit ideas and preferences for activities.

-- Look for convenient places and times where as many people as possible can attend.
+- Look for convenient places and times when as many people as possible can attend.

 - Devote most of the time to activities that promote connection among the attendees; especially, those that focus on sharing old and making new memories.